VivianNg9/VivianNg9/README.md

 Hi there, I'm Vivian - **a data enthusiast.**

-This GitHub is where I share my projects and learnings as I grow in the world of analytics.
+This GitHub is where I share my projects and learnings as I grow in the world of data.

 Thanks for stopping by — feel free to explore, connect, or just say hi!